aurre/resume10-29-20/README.md

 7. Run `yarn run serve` through your favorite CLI program.

  **Note:** I suggest using package manager to install Git, Node and Yarn.
 You can use [Homebrew](httsp://brew.sh) if you're on a Mac or Linux/WSL, [Scoop](https://scoop.sh) or [Chocolatey](https://chocolatey.org/) if you're on Windows.

+## Deploying to GitHub Pages

+1. Change the repository URL in line `23` of `deploy.sh` file to your repository URL.
+2. Set script execution flag e.g. `chmod +x deploy.sh`.
+3. Run the script e.g. `./deploy.sh`.
+4. Wait until the script finishes.

+**Note:** VueJS also published a guide to deploy VueJS sites to other platforms, checkout the [deployment](https://cli.vuejs.org/guide/deployment.html) documentation for other platforms.

 ## Features